pierrickrogermele/dev-doc/bash.md

 `.bash_profile`:
 personal initialization file
+Sourced when started in interactive login mode (from ssh login or OS login in console mode).
 /etc/profile is read first, then :  first of ~/.bash_profile, ~/.bash_login, or ~/.profile.
-executed/loaded when run as interactive login shell. i.e.: .bash_profile is read when login from ssh or the OS login console.
+executed/loaded when run as interactive login shell.

 `~/.bash_logout`:
 executed when exiting from login shell